Malterlib/Malterlib_Memory/Documentation/MemoryManager.md

 |	120	|	Type	7	|	61440	|	512	|

-For detailed slab allocation sizes and overhead info see [Slab types](./MemoryManagerSlabs.md).
+For detailed slab allocation sizes and overhead info see \ref p_Malterlib_Memory_MemoryManagerSlabs "Slab types".

 All allocations returned from the slab allocator are returned with the inherent alignment of the size requested.